Somchai Wongsawat: Family life

 Somchai was born at Amphoe Chawang, Nakhon Si Thammarat Province, a son of Choem and Dap (Sutsai) Wongsawat.
 He is a brother-in-law of former prime minister Thaksin Shinawatra and former prime minister Yingluck Shinawatra, having married their sister Yaowapha.
-The couple have three children, Mr. Yotchanan Wongsawat, Ms. Chinnicha Wongsawat and Mrs. Chayapha Nam.
+The couple have three children, Mr. Yodchanan Wongsawat, Ms. Chinnicha Wongsawat and Mrs. Chayapha Nam.

 Somchai's wife Yaowapha previously served as an MP in the Thai Rak Thai Party led by her older brother, Thaksin Shinawatra.
 Like one hundred and ten other members of the party, she was banned from participating in politics for a five-year period by the order of the Constitutional Tribunal because of the party's violation of election laws.

 Education

 Somchai completed his primary education in his home town, and his secondary education at Amnuay Silpa School in Bangkok.
-He received a bachelor of law from Faculty of Law, Thammasat University in 1970, becoming a barrister-at-law of the Thai Bar Association in the next three year.
+He received a bachelor of law from Faculty of Law, Thammasat University in 1970, becoming a barrister-at-law of the Thai Bar Association in the next three years.
 He achieved his master of Public Administration from the National Institute of Development Administration in 2002.